rv8606/RepData_PeerAssessment1/PA1_template.md

 The **mean** is *10766* and the **median** is *10765*.

 ## What is the average daily activity pattern?
-- Make a time series plot (i.e. type="1") of the 5-minute interval (x-axis) and the average number of steps taken, averaged accross alls days (y-axis)
+- Make a time series plot (i.e. type="1") of the 5-minute interval (x-axis) and the average number of steps taken, averaged accross all days (y-axis)

 ```r
 meansPerInterval <- aggregate(steps ~ interval, data = data, mean)